ubaldot/vim-writegood/README.md

 The diagnostic messages are displayed in the command-line and are stored in the quickfix list.<br>
-This means that you can use quickfix list features to conveniently move around.
+This means that you can use all the quickfix list features to conveniently move around.
 See `:h quickfix`.<br>

 The quickfix list automatically updates  "on save", i.e.  you must save your file to refresh the linting.